balena-io/debugging-masterclass/README.md

 Any device owned by a customer automatically allows access by that user via either the WebTerminal (in the device's Dashboard page), or the balena CLI via `balena ssh <uuid>`.
-However, for a support agent to gain access to a device that isn't owned by them, a user or collaborator that does have access must grant it explicitly.
+However, for a support agent to gain access to a device that isn't owned by them, a user that does have access must grant it explicitly.

 #### 1.1 Granting Support Access to a Support Agent

-A user can grant access to support agents by selecting the device from the Dashboard, and then selecting the 'Actions' tab in the left-hand sidepanel.
+A user can grant access to support agents by selecting the device from the Dashboard, and then selecting the 'Actions' tab in the sidebar.
 Scrolling down the Actions page will show a list of actions, with the 'Grant Support Access' option being the one required here.
 A user can select this, then determine the amount of time that support agents are allowed access for.